Baby’s dad acquitted of beating

 His head down, Matthews rocked forward and back after sitting in his chair.

-Savage and Sewell declined to comment on the acquittals.
+Lawless and Sewell declined to comment on the acquittals.

 “I’m very disappointed for DaShawn,” District Attorney Joan Hamilton said, adding that prosecutors couldn’t have done any more.
 Hamilton and Mike McElhinney, an assistant district attorney, prosecuted the case.